Introduction

 Peas, mangetout and sugar snap peas can all begin cropping in June, depending on when they were sown.
 Once they start, they need regular attention.

-Pick garden peas when the pods are full but still bright, fresh and green.
-If you wait too long, the peas become starchier and lose that sweet fresh flavour.
-Mangetout should be picked while the pods are still flat and tender, while sugar snaps are best when the pods have filled slightly but still feel crisp.
+Pick: Garden peas when pods are full but still bright green.
+Pick mangetout while the pods are flat and tender.
+Pick sugar snaps when the pods have filled slightly but still feel crisp.

 First Early Potatoes

-First early potatoes are one of the crops many UK gardeners are itching to harvest in June.
-They may well be ready, especially if planted early, grown in bags, or given a good sheltered start.
-However, June is often a test-lift month, not always a full potato harvest month.
+First early potatoes are one of the main crops UK gardeners check in June.
+They may be ready, especially if planted early, grown in bags, or given a sheltered start.

 Baby Carrots and Beetroot

 Baby carrots and beetroot can be ready in June if they were sown early, grown under protection, or had a good start in warm soil.
-For most growers, though, these are more likely to be small bonus harvests than the main root crop.
+For many growers, they are more of a bonus harvest than a main crop.

 Early Courgettes

 Courgettes can begin cropping in late June if they were started early, grown under cover, or planted in a warm sheltered spot.
-However, for many outdoor UK growers, July is when courgettes properly get going.
+For many outdoor UK growers, July is when they properly get going.

-Do not worry if your outdoor courgettes are not producing yet.
-In many gardens they are still settling in through June, especially after cool nights or a slow spring.
-As long as the plants look healthy and are starting to flower, the main harvest is probably still ahead.
+June tip: Do not worry if outdoor courgettes are not producing yet.
+If the plants look healthy and are starting to flower, the main harvest is probably still ahead.

 Fruit to Harvest in June UK